 Mercy Seat Nursery and Primary School

-Thrive Global is comprised of six main sectors (read more here); however, our main area of influence is EDUCATION.
-Education is a major key to breaking the cycle of poverty and bringing hope to impoverished communities.
+Thrive Global is comprised of six main sectors (read more here); however, our main area of influence is currently EDUCATION.
+Education is a major key in breaking the cycle of poverty and bringing hope to impoverished communities.

 OUR PROCESS IN CREATING MERCY SEAT SCHOOL

 STEP 1: We built strong relationships with both Robert & Janepher Okwakol over the course of many years.
 We went from acquaintances to friends to family.

 STEP 2: As we worked alongside Robert & Janepher, we recognized that they had a powerful vision for community transformation.
 Robert expressed his heart for children, and Janepher displayed expertise in the education sector.

 STEP 3: We met with other leaders in Robert & Janepher's village and asked them their hopes for Amoroto Village.
 We learned that one of their biggest dreams was to have a school in Amoroto Village one day.

 STEP 4: We partnered with the Okwakols, as well as others; and together we began to take the steps to make their dream for a school come alive.
 In 2016, we proudly opened the doors to Mercy Seat Nursery and Primary School.